dghosef/dghosef.github.io/fpl-writeup.md

 -   [Excellent guide for linear programming with Python/PuLP for FPL](https://medium.com/@joseph.m.oconnor.88/linearly-optimising-fantasy-premier-league-teams-3b76e9694877)
 -   [Tutorial for accessing the FPL API with python that helped quite a bit](https://medium.com/@conalldalydev/how-to-get-fantasy-premier-league-data-using-python-f99f50ab0da)

-    Warning: The rest of this post contains a lot of technical details.
-I don't blame you if you want to skip the rest.
-However, the math isn't that complex(lots of multiplication and division) and the programming section isn't that long and is entirely skippable.

 ## Algorithm overview

 1. Player Points Prediction